ddgthub/GCD/README.md

 ***
 My assesment was that the variable names **(features$V2)** were sufficiently descriptive and the only thing needed was the elimination of parentheses.
+My personal preference goes to "camel naming" instead of all lowercase variable names, for legibility reasons.
 To further ensure that the column names will not create problems in R, I used the `make.names` function.

-Another transformation in this step was to rename column headers with "meanFreq" string pattern to enable the easier subsetting/elimination later with the `grep` function:
+Since the general consensus seems to be that the features with "meanFreq" should be excluded, another transformation in this step was to rename column headers with "meanFreq" string pattern to enable the easier subsetting/elimination later with the `grep` function:

 ```{r}
 features$V2 <- gsub("meanFreq", "mF", features$V2)